 Note: Syllabus is subject to change

 Classes are taught by Sorin, who has been an astrophotographer for the past 8 years, and selling his images professionally for the past four.
 He has given more than a dozen presentations on astronomy and astrophotography to audiences as large as 500 guests, and been an invited exhibitor at the Space Foundation Symposium.
-He also write the Soggy Astronomer blog, sharing how-tos and reviews to help other astronomers and astro-imagers.
-Sorin is also the owner and founder of Mile High Astronomy.
+He also writes the Soggy Astronomer blog, sharing how-tos and reviews to help other astronomers and astro-imagers.
+Sorin is the owner and founder of Mile High Astronomy.